michaelmalick/phd-thesis/notes-discuss.md

 # Questions

 1. What is the relative importance of top-down and bottom-up forcing pathways?

 2. How will changing distributions of marine species impact predator distributions and abundances?

 3. How will ocean acidification impact food resource availability?

 4. How will extreme climate and ocean events, e.g., marine heat waves, impact year class strength?

 5. How do the effects of exploitation interact with environmental variability?

 6. Do environmental driver population response relationships vary over time?

 7. Is there evidence for threshold and other non-linear effects of the environment on Pacific salmon demographic rates?

-* Does the relative importance of competing hypothesis change over time, that is, temporal non-stationarity
+8. Does the relative importance of competing hypothesis change over time?

 - As the climate changes at an unprecedented rate, maintaining viable and productive marine and anadromous fish populations will require the ability to anticipate how ecological perturbations affect demographic rates of exploited species.
-The contributions to our understanding of how climatic and ocean processes relate to demographic rates of Pacific salmon presented in this thesis and elsewhere represent a first step in increasing this ability.
+The contributions to our understanding of how climatic and ocean processes relate to demographic rates of Pacific salmon presented in this thesis represent a single step in increasing this ability.
   However, many important questions remain.
 For example, what is the relative importance of top-down and bottom-up forcing pathways and how will changing distributions of marine species impact this relative importance?
 How will